packagist/private-packagist-docs/docs/self-hosted/kubernetes-existing.md

 Private Packagist Self-Hosted leverages the [kots](https://docs.replicated.com/reference/kots-cli-getting-started) kubectl plugin by Replicated to run on a Kubernetes cluster.
-The plugin provides a management interface to your Private Packagist Self-Hosted installation and allows you to monitor the application and perform maintenance operations such as backups or updates.
+The plugin provides a management interface to your Private Packagist Self-Hosted installation.
+It also allows you to monitor the application and perform maintenance operations such as backups or updates.

-This will guide you through an installation with an existing cluster, to instead install Private Packagist Self-Hosted without an existing Kubernetes cluster follow [this guide](./kubernetes-embedded.md).
+This page will guide you through an installation with an existing cluster, to instead install Private Packagist Self-Hosted without an existing Kubernetes cluster follow [this guide](./kubernetes-embedded.md).

 ## General requirements